 Tuesday Morning Bible Study – 9:00am group meets in the Parlor to review next Sunday’s lectionary readings.
 Drawn from such practices as Lectio Divina, Ignatian contemplation of Scripture, or what nowadays is sometimes called “Dwelling in the Word” (a practice used regularly by our Vestry).
 This way of reading invites the Spirit to speak through the Scriptures to you now and increases your own ability to notice and be moved by God through Scripture.

-Looking for a worship service?
-We have introduced a Sunday evening Celtic worship service at 5:30 pm.
-Our Celtic worship, drawn from the liturgical traditions of Iona and Northumbria, combines meditative silence and music, simplicity of utterance, and faithful commitment of care for the earth.
+Looking for an alternative worship service?
+Join us for our meditative 5:30 Sunday Celtic service, with participants are invited to stay for a communal meal following the service.
+Drawn from the liturgical traditions of Iona and Northumbria, this service combines meditative silence and music, simplicity of utterance, and faithful commitment of care for the earth.
 This way of prayer, of opening oneself to God’s love, God’s forgiveness, and God’s hope – to the fullness of God’s presence in our lives – is hundreds of years old but speaks with immediacy to the yearning of our hearts now.
-This service encourages participation from all seeking to deepen their spiritual journey and through shared prayer to break down barriers between different faith traditions and seekers.
+The service includes meditative reflections from lay persons about their personal spiritual journeys, as well as readings from diverse traditions that focus on the divine unity of all creation and encourages participation from all seeking to deepen their spiritual journey through shared prayer that seeks to break down barriers between different faith traditions and seekers.